Hafeez Aims For Double Celebration Against South Africa - UrduPoint

 Hafeez Aims For Double Celebration Against South Africa

-By Sohail Ali Veteran all rounder Mohammad Hafeez will become the second Pakistan player and sixth overall to feature in 100 T20Is when he takes the field against South Africa in first of the four men's Twenty20 Internationals tomorrow Saturday at the Wanderers Stadium in Johannesburg
+Will become sixth player overall to reach the 100-match mark, needs 13 runs to leapfrog Shoaib Malik as Pakistan’s leading run-scorer in T20Is

-LAHORE, (APP - UrduPoint / Pakistan Point News - 9th Apr, 2021 ) :By Sohail Ali Veteran all rounder Mohammad Hafeez will become the second Pakistan player and sixth overall to feature in 100 T20Is when he takes the field against South Africa in first of the four men's Twenty20 Internationals tomorrow Saturday at the Wanderers Stadium in Johannesburg.
+Pretoria (UrduPoint / Pakistan Point News - 09th April, 2021) Mohammad Hafeez will become the second Pakistan player and sixth overall to feature in 100 T20Is when he takes the field against South Africa in first of the four men’s Twenty20 Internationals at the Wanderers Stadium in Johannesburg on Saturday.

 Hafeez, 40, is one shy of reaching the three-figure mark and all set to join the exclusive club of Shoaib Malik (116), Rohit Sharma (111), Martin Guptill, Eoin Morgan and Ross Taylor (102) who have appeared in 100 or more T20Is since the inception of the shortest format of the game in February 2005.